Birth, Marriage & Death Indexes

 You can then use these facts to search the census.
 Search for the known family members and you will often find the whole family listed with their ages (using our family button).
 This information can be used to search for further births and marriages, so you can work your way back through the generations.
 The census will allow you to work back down the tree and help you to find any living relatives.

-The Indexes are available to all Premium and Personal Plus Subscribers on the Search page from the main Master Search or in the drop-down box for 'Birth, Marriage and Death Indexes'.
+The Indexes are available to all Premium Subscribers on the Search page from the main Master Search or in the drop-down box for 'Birth, Marriage and Death Indexes'.
 For the standard GRO Indexes select 'BMD Records 1837-2005'.

 New BMD Index Transcripts

-We’re currently transcribing the BMD Indexes, which will integrate into our SmartSearch technology, previously only available from 1984, into all of the earlier records.
-You can find potential children from a marriage, and vice versa, you can also jump from one person's marriage record to their partner's record.
-So far the smart search is included for births between 1837 and 2005, marriages between 1837 and 2005 and deaths between 1900-2005.
+We’ve fully transcribed the BMD Indexes (1837 - 2005), and have integrated them into our SmartSearch technology.
+This allows you to find potential children from a marriage, and vice versa, you can also jump from one person's marriage record to their partner's record.
 You can search for a record using a name, area or date.
 You can also use the partner's name to search for a marriage, e.g. searching for John Smith marrying Jane.

 Original Image Format

-To locate the correct page for you to search, the images been digitised and indexed by Surname, Forename and Initial of the first person on each page.
+To locate the correct page for you to view, the images been digitised and indexed by Surname, Forename and Initial of the first person on each page.
 This enables the system to search for a name and find the page which should contain that entry.
-It also allows you to browse back a page or forwards a page
+It also allows you to browse back a page or forwards a page.